-Although FASB Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit (NFP) Entities is not effective for many not-for-profits until 2018 for calendar year ends and 2019 for fiscal year ends, it’s not too early to start planning for its implementation.
+With FASB Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit (NFP) Entities effective for many not-for-profits in 2018 for calendar year ends and 2019 for fiscal year ends, the time is upon NFPs to plan for its implementation.
 The new requirement to provide qualitative and quantitative information about how the entity manages its liquid resources will likely require considerable thought and planning.
 And while the disclosure requirements may seem a bit daunting, they present an opportunity to share the NFP’s financial management strategy with donors, board members, creditors and other stakeholders.

 The ASU requires NFPs to provide both qualitative and quantitative information about liquidity and availability of resources as follows: